awehrung/algo-competition/README.md

 implementation language.
 The competing algorithms need to be docker images that take some text as input and produce some text as output, the concrete form of which depends on the game being played.

-Along a runner script, the repo also provides templates to create compatible docker images from Javascript, Python, and Java code.
+Along a runner script, the repo also provides templates to create compatible docker images from Javascript, Python, Java, and Go code.
 The `src` directory contains sample code that should be edited to match the game specifications.
 In order to allow getting into the challenge more easily, functions to parse the input for both games defined below have been provided with the templates.
 To test the algorithm, use the `test.sh` script from the corresponding directory.
 To build the docker image from a template and push it to a registry, simply run the `build.sh` script from the same directory.

 ## How to compete